W. G. Grace: "The Doctor"

-Although the early matches were recognised retrospectively, Test cricket began in 1877 when Grace was already 28 and he made his debut in 1880, scoring England's first-ever Test century, against Australia.
-He played for England in 22 Tests through the 1880s and 1890s, all of them against Australia, and was an automatic selection for England at home, but his only Test-playing tour of Australia was that of 1891–92.
+Although the early matches were recognised retrospectively, Test cricket began in 1877 when Grace was already 28.
+He played for England in 22 Tests through the 1880s and 1890s, all of them against Australia.
+He was an automatic selection at home, but his only Test-playing tour was to Australia in 1891–92.
+Grace made his debut in 1880, scoring England's first-ever Test century with an innings of 154 at The Oval in what is retrospectively recognised as the inaugural Test match in England.
+His brothers, EM and Fred, were also playing in that match, but Fred died soon afterwards from pneumonia.

+Grace was badly upset by the early death of Fred, to whom he had been especially close despite their different characters.
+Fred's demise has been seen as a major factor in the subsequent decline of the Gloucestershire team, there being a view that "the county was never quite the same without him".
+Apart from WG himself, the only players of Fred's calibre at the time were the leading professionals.
+Unlike the northern and south-eastern counties, Gloucestershire had neither the large home gates nor the necessary funds that could have secured the services of good quality professionals, a new generation of whom was emerging in the likes of Billy Gunn, Maurice Read, and Arthur Shrewsbury.
+As a result, Gloucestershire fell away in county competition and were no longer a match for Lancashire, Nottinghamshire, Surrey, or Yorkshire.

-Grace's most significant Test was England v Australia in 1882 at The Oval.
-Thanks to Spofforth who took 14 wickets in the match, Australia won by 7 runs and the legend of The Ashes was born immediately afterwards.
-Grace scored only 4 and 32 but he has been held responsible for "firing up" Spofforth.
-This came about through a typical piece of gamesmanship by Grace when he effected an unsporting, albeit legal, run out of Sammy Jones.
+Grace was one of the England team that lost the "Ashes Match" at The Oval on 28 and 29 August 1882.
+Thanks to Spofforth, who took 14 wickets in the match, Australia won by 7 runs and the legend of The Ashes was born immediately afterwards.
+Grace, who scored 4 and 32, has been held responsible for "firing up" Spofforth.
+This came about through a typical piece of gamesmanship when Grace effected an unsporting, albeit legal, run out of Sammy Jones.

-The highest Test wicket partnership involving Grace was at The Oval in 1886 when he and William Scotton scored 170 for the first wicket against Australia.
-Grace's own score was also 170 and was the highest in his Test career.

-An oft-repeated story about Grace is that, in 1896, the Australian pace bowler Ernie Jones bowled a short-pitched delivery so close to his face that it appeared to go through his beard.
-Grace reportedly reacted by demanding of Australian captain Harry Trott: "Here, what's all this?"
-Trott said to Jones: "Steady, Jonah".
-Jones replied: "Sorry, doctor, she slipped".
-There are multiple variations of the story and, although some sources have recorded that the incident happened in a Test match, there is little doubt that the game in question was the tour opener at Sheffield Park.
-This is separately confirmed by C. B. Fry and Stanley Jackson who were both playing in the match, Jackson batting with Grace at the time.